-The economic activities in the Cederberg Municipality are dominated by agriculture and fishing (primary sector), manufacturing (secondary sector) and the following tertiary sector activities: wholesale and retail trade, catering and accommodation, and transport, storage and communication.
-The sectoral importance of the agriculture, forestry and fishing subsector reflects the rural character of the area and need for associated service infrastructure (e.g. roads, irrigation canal).
+The economic activities in the Cederberg Municipality are dominated by agriculture and fishing (primary sector), manufacturing (secondary sector) and the following tertiary subsector activities: wholesale and retail trade, catering and accommodation, and transport, storage and communication.
+Collectively, these sectors contributed 67.9% to the Cederberg municipal area economy in 2017 (down from 68.4% in 2016).

+The sectoral importance of the agriculture, forestry and fishing subsector reflects the rural character of the area and the need for associated service infrastructure (e.g. roads and harbours).
 The table below includes the four largest economic subsectors in the municipality with associated contributions.

-Description (subsector) Subsector contribution in 2016: Gross value added at basic prices (R millions current prices)
+Description (subsector) Subsector contribution: Gross value added at basic prices (R millions current prices)

+Description (subsector) 2016 2017

-Agriculture, forestry and fishing 765
+Agriculture, forestry and fishing 765 838

-Manufacturing 709
+Manufacturing 709 682

-Wholesale and retail trade, catering and accommodation 482
+Wholesale and retail trade, catering and accommodation 482 515

-Transport, storage and communication 420
+Transport, storage and communication 420 459

-Source: Quantec
+- Source: Quante c

-Table 35: Economic growth analysed
+Table 35: Economic Growth Analysed